 Most of those millions of Americans who seek chiropractic care each year are looking to heal from an injury, while many others are suffering from chronic pain.
 Others visit chiropractors for reasons entirely beyond the musculoskeletal realm, hoping to gain relief from sleep apnea or to improve their concentration.
 Regardless of their reasons, all those who visit a chiropractor are looking for a natural method to live a pain-free life, regardless of their unique problems.

-However, as stated, a chiropractic adjustment isn’t just an option to be sought in the event of an injury or pre-existing condition.
+However, a chiropractic adjustment isn’t just an option to be sought in the event of an injury or pre-existing condition.
 Rather, it should be viewed as a lifestyle choice.
 If you’re an athlete or have a physically demanding job, chiropractic adjustments can help you feel more fit and healthy.
 Poor posture is one of the common causes of back pain because of all that pressure we put on our spines.
 If you spend most of your day sitting in front of a computer or driving for lengthy periods of time, your body might also benefit from realignment to keep your posture in check.
 Chiropractors can also help you feel more relaxed and mobile by reducing inflammation in your muscles and joints.

 What Else Can a Chiropractor Do?